Don't assume everyone knows

 Don't assume you're alone

-Don't assume we can't beat this
+Don't assume we can't beat colorectal cancer

 Don't assume you can't save your own ass